miltonian/principles/README.md

 - **Avoid Assumptions**: Challenge existing beliefs and focus on fundamental truths.

+### 3. Accessing o1 Models on OpenAI

+**Issue:**

+The Principles Framework utilizes o1 models from OpenAI, which require users to be on one of the higher-tier plans.
+If you encounter issues accessing these models, here are your options:

+**Solutions:**

+1. **Reach Out for Assistance:**

+   - **Contact Me**: If you need access to o1 models or have questions regarding their usage, feel free to reach out to me directly at [alex.hamilton.2016@gmail.com](mailto:alex.hamilton.2016@gmail.com).

+2. **Use GPT-4o as an Alternative:**

+   - **Replace o1 Models with GPT-4o**: If you do not have access to o1 models, you can modify the project to use GPT-4o instead.
+Here's how:

+     a. **Search and Replace:**

+        - Open the project in your preferred code editor.
+        - Search for instances of `o1` models in the codebase.
+        - Replace them with `gpt-4o` models.
+For example, change `o1-mini` to `gpt-4o`.

+     b. **Update Configuration:**

+        - Ensure that any configuration files or environment variables referencing o1 models are updated to reflect the change to GPT-4o.

+     c. **Test the Changes:**

+        - After making the replacements, run the agents to ensure that the framework operates correctly with the new model.

+     **Example Replacement:**

+     ```javascript
+     // Original
+     const model = "o1-preview";

+     // Updated
+     const model = "gpt-4o";
+     ```

+     **Note:** Ensure that GPT-4o models are compatible with your usage and that any specific parameters required by o1 models are adjusted accordingly.

+**Additional Tips:**

+- **Check OpenAI Documentation**: Refer to [OpenAI's official documentation](https://platform.openai.com/docs) for details on available models and their configurations.

+- **Community Support**: Engage with the community by opening an issue in the repository if you encounter difficulties or need further guidance.

 ## Validation and Supporting Evidence

 The methodologies underpinning the **Principles Framework** are strongly validated by research studies demonstrating the effectiveness of decomposition-based frameworks.
 Key findings from these studies provide evidence for the power and utility of the Principles approach: